Tye-Buckingham/Synoptic_Nodes/README.md

 # Synoptic_Nodes
  Node System for Synoptic Project

 + Node connection system using a root node as a web server and children nodes as data logging nodes.
+The requests can be made through a browser or any HTTP client, an example java client is provided.
+The requests use a ticket system for retrieving the request.

 + Using the following repos ::
     - painlessMesh      :: https://gitlab.com/painlessMesh/painlessMesh/-/tree/master/